-This Custodial Schedule has been prepared to report the gold and silver reserves custodial position of the U.S. Mint.
+This Schedule has been prepared to report the gold and silver reserves custodial position of the U.S. Mint.
 The books and records of the U.S. Mint have served as the source of the information contained herein.
-This Custodial Schedule has been prepared in accordance with generally accepted accounting principles and U.S. Mint accounting policies.
+The Schedule has been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) and U.S. Mint accounting policies.

-This Custodial Schedule includes all gold and silver classified by the U.S. Mint as "custodial reserves" as defined in Note 2.
-This schedule does not include gold and silver withdrawn from the "custodial reserves" for use in the operations of the U.S. Mint's PEF.
-The U.S. Mint's PEF occasionally uses gold and silver from the custodial reserves to support its numismatic operations.
-The PEF later replenishes the reserves with newly mined gold.
-This schedule does not reflect any United States' gold and silver being used by the U.S. Mint in its operating inventory or any reserve amounts due to be replenished by the PEF, nor does it include gold at Federal Reserve Banks.
+This Schedule includes all gold and silver classified by the U.S. Mint as "custodial reserves" as defined in Note 2.
+This Schedule does not include gold and silver withdrawn from the "custodial reserves" for use in the operations of the U.S. Mint's PEF.
+The U.S. Mint's PEF is authorized to use gold and silver from the custodial reserves to support its numismatic operations.
+This Schedule does not reflect any United States' gold and silver reported by the U.S. Mint in its operating inventory or any reserve amounts due to be replenished by the PEF, nor does it include gold held at Federal Reserve Banks.